-But we have a long way to go until every Illinois student attends an adequately funded school.
-Even after three years of increased investments, the model still falls $7.1 billion short of full funding, leaving 358 school districts funded below 67% of adequacy.
+This is great progress, but we have a long way to go until every Illinois student attends an adequately funded school.
+Even after three years of increased investments, the model still falls $6.8 billion short of full funding, leaving 330 school districts funded below 70% of adequacy.

 There are four components to the evidence-based funding formula.

 1. The Base Funding Minimum (BFM), which is a “hold harmless,” guaranteeing every district it will receive the same amount of funding from the state that it received before; this is the no winners-or-losers compromise.
 Each year, the first cut of the EBF appropriation goes to funding the BFM, giving each district the same amount in state funds it received the prior year.